Anxiety/aggression-driven depression

-Anxiety/aggression-driven depression (also known as 5-HT related depression) is a proposed subtype of Major depressive disorder first proposed by the Dutch psychiatrist Herman M. van Praag in 1996.
+Anxiety/aggression-driven depression (also known as 5-HT related depression) is a prospective subtype of major depressive disorder first proposed by the Dutch psychiatrist Herman M. van Praag in 1996.
 Van Praag has continued to write on this topic in subsequent academic articles.

 Onset and symptoms

 This proposed subtype is characterized by depression occurring as a consequence of psychic, somatic or external stressors.
-Praag theorizes that if the individual's stress threshold is insufficient or overly sensitive, a prolonged stress response via the HPA axis can trigger anxiety followed by significant lowering of mood, the mechanisms of which act to reenforce each other, keeping the sufferer in a perpetual state of stress arousal, coupled with dysphoria; and that this occurs as a result of the stress response inhibiting the normal expression of neurotransmitters associated with wellbeing and pleasure.
-He proposes that sufferers may experience panic attacks, depersonalization and other psychic and somatic symptoms common to both anxiety and depression disorders.
+Praag theorizes that if the individual's stress threshold is insufficient or overly sensitive, a prolonged stress response via the HPA axis can trigger anxiety followed by significant lowering of mood, the mechanisms of which act to reenforce each other, keeping them a perpetual state of stress arousal, coupled with dysphoria; and that this occurs as a result of the stress response inhibiting the normal expression of neurotransmitters associated with wellbeing and pleasure.
+He proposes that those affected may experience panic attacks, depersonalization and other psychic and somatic symptoms common to both anxiety and depression disorders.

-According to van Praag, in Anxiety/Aggression-Driven Depression "...dysregulation of anxiety and/or aggression are primordial and mood lowering is a derivative phenomenon."
+According to van Praag, in anxiety/aggression-driven depression "...dysregulation of anxiety and/or aggression are primordial and mood lowering is a derivative phenomenon."